This guide deals with the creation and management of tiered loyalty programs.

 Q points have a single purpose — they let you assign members to tiers within programs.

-You only set 2 options for Q points at this stage: the holding period after which the points can be used and the validity period after which they expire.
+You only set 2 options for Q points at this stage: the holding period after which the points can upgrade or downgrade the member between tiers and the validity period after which they expire.

 The final section defines the start and end dates for the program.
 This section is the same for both simple and tiered programs.